root-project/root/documentation/spectrum/Spectrum.md

 processing of nuclear spectra.
 They can be used to remove high frequency noise, to increase signal-to-background ratio as well as to enhance low intensity components [14].
-We have implemented also the function for the calculation of the commonly used orthogonal transforms
+We have implemented also the function for the calculation of the commonly used orthogonal transforms:

 -   Haar
 -   Walsh